vasilakisfil/Introspected-REST/README.md

   * limiting API's flexibility

 ##### 8.2.7.2 REST does not embrace composition
 Although REST does not rejects the idea of composability of different API capabilities using different specs in the same response, or composite Media Types, it doesn't embrace it either.
-The issue becomes apparent when HTTP uses Media Types as the only mechanism to define the semantics of a response, by trying to describe everything in once place.
+The issue becomes apparent when used in protocols like HTTP where Media Types act as big monoliths trying to describe everything in one place.
-Given that composite Media Types never had real compositability, and the fact that Media Types cannot be parsed by clients, there is a trade off between what should go to the Media Type and what to the actual response through hypermedia, as described by Section 4.4.4.
-This limits the design flexibility and evolvability.

 As we will see later, the MicroTypes is a solution to the outdated Media Type concept that allows us to mix-in different concepts for different kind of metadata of a resource, yet have all of them on demand and separated by the actual data.